 - Diminished quality of life

-What Role Does Negligence Play in a Slip and Fall Claim?
+What Role Does Negligence Play In A Slip and Fall Claim?

-This is often the easiest aspect to prove in a slip and fall claim.
-We need to show that you were not trespassing and were on the property as an invited guest, a customer, or someone else who had reason and approval to be there.
+- The Property Owner or Occupier Had a Responsibility to Protect You: We need to show that you were not trespassing and were on the property as an invited guest, a customer, or someone else who had reason and approval to be there.

-How Can Someone Else’s Negligence Cause a Slip and Fall?
+How Can Someone Else’s Negligence Cause A Slip And Fall?

 - Property owners